yingcom/yingcom.github.io/src/_content/post/2021-04-23/cli-digital-audio.md

 Musician likes to experiment with the keys and tempos of musical works.
 If it's hard to improvise on an accoustic instrument, you can try digital instrument that has built-in transpose function without changing your normal way of playing.
 Sound engineer can raise or lower the pitch of a sound with a pitch shifter in recording, or tranpose the soundtracks in a DAW in post-production.
 For those who are more comfortable with command lines, FFmpeg and SoX are great companions for audio processing.
 This article introduces FFmpeg, Rubberband and SoX commands for playback, format conversion, and ultimately, adjusting the tempo (time stretching) and pitch of an audio (pitch scaling or pitch shifting) to your taste in the terminal.

 How will the Concerto in D Minor after Marcello by J.S.
 Bach (BWV 974) sound if it is played in C Minor?
-Check it out yourself with FFmpeg, SoX and Rubberband after you finish reading. 😉
+Check it out yourself after you finish reading. 😉

 # What is FFmpeg, Rubberband and SoX?